EFCC arrests another suspect on FBI list – Daily Trust

 “Another victim, Abdullahi Ibrahim said the suspect collected the sum of N2.3 million from him on the pretence that he would produce $100,000 for him,” Lawal Said.

-Similarly, the commission had arrested four officers of Sabon Birni local government of Sokoto state over illegal withholding of 114 teachers’ salaries.
+Similarly, the commission has arrested four officers of Sabon Birni local government of Sokoto state over illegal withholding of 114 teachers’ salaries.

 OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY